Rough Guide to Planning a Spring-O

 o Fit the coupling stick into the blue box

 o Dock the blue box using the coupling stick with each station in turn until it beeps twice (it can take time to wake the boxes up).
 If it does not beep or beeps more than twice lift it off and try again.

 o When done, dib the blue timestation and the other boxes with the purple service off key to switch them off and save battery.

 o Don’t worry if the time is not accurate to BST – we only need relative time between the boxes.

-o Set up the event on the notebook, add the courses, and add at least a start and finish on each course, and controls by course (if SI boxes being used on the course).
+o Set up the event on the notebook, manually add the courses, and add a start and finish on each course.

 o Add course length and climb (or do it at the event).